chidelmun/EJB-Project/README.md

-# EJB-Project
+# EjbTutorials
-This is a class Assignment to work an implement all exercises in a tutorial
+This repo contains a running code of what is found in Ejb Tutorials from tutorials point

+#Requirements

+Java 8,
+Postgresql,
+Jboss application server 5, Linux environment